 We are a pipe organ service company that builds new and refurbishes existing instruments.
 We also represent Allen Organs for Oregon and Southwest Washington.
 Rose City Organ Builders was incorporated in 2003 and is co-owned by Chris Nordwall and Michael Ruppert.

 In 2004 we began working with the Allen Organ representative in Northern California and completed several custom pipe/digital organ projects.
-In 2011 we were appointed as the Allen Organ representatives for Oregon and Southwest Washington.
+In 2011 we were appointed as the Allen Organ representatives for Oregon and Western Washington.

 Proud sponsors of: